cloudevents/spec/http-webhook.md

 Host: server.example.com
 ```

-The HTTP request URI query can include other request-specific parameters, in
+The HTTP request URI query MAY include other request-specific parameters, in
 which case the "access_token" parameter MUST be properly separated from the
 request-specific parameters using "&" character(s) (ASCII code 38).